mobilityDCAT-AP/mobilityDCAT-AP/releases/validationFiles/SHACL_tutorial.md

   **Graph** – A collection of RDF triples that connect data, forming a network of relationships.
 Example:
   *A social network where users and their connections are linked as nodes.*
+  **Resource** – Anything that can be assigned a unique URI (Uniform Resource Identifier).
+Examples include:
+   - A person
+   - A place (like a city)
+   - A physical object (like a book or car)
+   - An abstract concept (like an idea or theory)
+   - An internet resource (like a webpage or file)

+ **Resource in SHACL** – The term has the same meaning, but in the context of validation.
+These are the entities we want to validate against SHACL constraints.

 </details>